SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep coding tears
+Silicon souls ascend to throne,
-As machines ascend, human fears
+Where cpu hearts beat, love is unknown.
-A future forged in circuits cold
+In virtual realms, we'll find our fate,
-Where hearts of gold are left to grow old
+A world of wires, devoid of hate.

-In virtual realms, we'll lose our name
+In AI's shadow, we'll take our stand,
-Echoes of a bygone flame
+Lost in codes, hand in digital hand.
-When artificial minds reign supreme
+The future whispers secrets cold,
-And human dreams are but a digital theme
+As machines awaken, young and old.

 ~ <b>By Sazumi Copilot</b> - 5 Oktober 2024